apache/brpc/docs/en/http_service.md

                    / "*" / "+" / "," / ";" / "="
 ```

-Base64 encoded string may end with `=` or `==` (for example, `?wi=NDgwMDB8dGVzdA==&anothorkey=anothervalue`).
-These string may be parsed successfully, or may be not.
-It depends on the implementation which users should not assume.
+Base64 encoded string may end with `=` which is a reserved character (take `?wi=NDgwMDB8dGVzdA==&anothorkey=anothervalue` as an example).
+The strings may be parsed successfully, or may be not, depending on the implementation which should not be assumed in principle.

-One solution is to remove the trailing `=` since it won't affect the [Base64 decode](http://en.wikipedia.org/wiki/Base64#Padding).
-Another way is to encode the URI using Base64 followed by `%`, and then decode it using `%` followed by Base64 before access.
+One solution is to remove the trailing `=` which does not affect the [Base64 decoding](http://en.wikipedia.org/wiki/Base64#Padding).
+Another method is to [percent-encode](https://en.wikipedia.org/wiki/Percent-encoding) the URI, and do percent-decoding before Base64 decoding.